 History

-The CAP ARCONA is best known for one of the most devastating maritime losses of life in World War II.
+The Cap Arcona became known because her loss caused one of the most devastating amounts of casualties at sea of World War II.

-She was launched on 14 May 1927 by the Blohm+Voss shipyard in Hamburg for the Hamburg-South America Line (Hamburg Südamerikanische Dampfschifffahrts-Gesellschaft), leaving Hamburg (pictured below) on 29th October for her maiden voyage to Buenos Aires, Argentina.
+She was launched on 14 May 1927 by the Blohm & Voss shipyard in Hamburg for the Hamburg-South America Line (Hamburg Südamerikanische Dampfschifffahrts-Gesellschaft), leaving Hamburg on 29th October for her maiden voyage to Buenos Aires, Argentina.

 lostliners.de